To request a CHOP-In-A-Box Toolkit for your school or community organization, please fill out and return this request form.

 Organizations that have participated in the pilot phase of the CHOP-in-a-Box Toolkits include Belle Chasse YMCA, East Jefferson YMCA and the Boys and Girls Club of Southeast Louisiana - Westbank Unit

-- 4.7% more students reported cooking meals at home at least once a week.
+- 5.87% more students reported cooking meals at home at 4 or more times a week.